-Want to see a great example of stream of consciousness?
+Want to see a great example of stream-of-consciousness?
 Read "The Love Song of J. Alfred Prufrock" by T.S.
 Eliot

-Definition of stream of consciousness
+Definition of stream-of-consciousness

-Psychologist William James first coined the phrase "stream of consciousness."
+Psychologist William James first coined the phrase "stream-of-consciousness."
 As one of the principles of psychology, William James defines it as the full range of thoughts that one can be aware of.

 “Stream-of-consciousness is writing the first words or thoughts that go through your mind without actually planning or consciously thinking about what you are writing,” says Matthew Welsh, MS, PhD.
 “Some people may refer to it as automatic writing.”

-It allows you to dive deeper into your unconscious, revealing thoughts and feelings below the surface.
+In other words, this type of writing allows you to dive deeper into your unconscious, revealing thoughts and feelings below the surface.
 This style of writing provides a creative outlet to raise your self-awareness.

 The first step is to quiet your mind and get “in the zone.”
-Meditation is a popular stream of consciousness technique.
+Meditation is a popular stream-of-consciousness technique.

-“When we talk about getting into the stream of consciousness, what we’re really talking about is getting into a state of focus and flow,” Chris Lemig, CHT, registered hypnotherapist.
+“When we talk about getting into the stream-of-consciousness, what we’re really talking about is getting into a state of focus and flow,” Chris Lemig, CHT, registered hypnotherapist.
 “It’s that feeling we get when we’re so into what we’re doing that when we finally look up, we’re surprised to find a couple of hours has gone by.”

 Long distance runners experience this feeling, as well as writers and anyone in a creative profession.
-There are a lot of ways you can get better at tapping into your stream of consciousness.
+There are a lot of ways you can get better at tapping into your stream-of-consciousness.
 Since it has a lot to do with focus and attention, a regular mindfulness or meditation practice can really help build those attention muscles, Lemig explains.

-- Limit distractions
+2. Limit distractions